solairen/salarycalculator/README.md

 ### About:

-Simpe application that calculates the salary based on the hours specified and the hourly wage.
+Simple application that calculates the salary based on the hours specified and the hourly wage.

 ### Language and Framework: